sbailey/inspector/README.md

 **Note**: inspector is currently not compatible with the newer Jupyter Lab default interface at NERSC, thus requiring the URL messiness above; we're working with NERSC consulting to resolve that.

-After logging in with your NERSC username/password, navigate to the directory where you cloned the inspector repository.
+The URL generated above should show you a directory file browser of your inspector git checkout (if not, navigate to where you did check it out).
 Click `inspector.ipynb` to start the notebook and explore.

 **Note**: Unfortunately jupyter does not save the generated plots in the notebook itself, so viewing the static notebook on github isn't